tinymce/tinymce-docs/advanced/editor-command-identifiers.md

 tinymce.activeEditor.queryCommandState('Underline');
 ```

-## Query value commands
+## Query command values

 {{site.productname}} provides the `queryCommandValue` API to allow developers to determine the current state of selected content.
 The query will return an object containing the relevant value.

-### Listing core and plugin query value commands
+### Listing core and plugin query command values

-To retrieve a list of avaliable query value commands from the active editor, run the following command from the browser console:
+To retrieve a list of avaliable queryable command values from the active editor, run the following command from the browser console:

 ```js
 tinymce.activeEditor.editorCommands.commands.value;
 ```

-### Available query value commands
+### Available query command values

 The following command values can be queried using the [queryCommandValue]({{ site.baseurl }}/api/tinymce/tinymce.editorcommands/#querycommandvalue) API.